 In November 2013, Brian McCann signed a 5-year, $85 million contract with the New York Yankees.
 Fans of the Bronx Bombers salivated at the prospect of the left-handed slugger taking aim at the short porch in right field in Yankee Stadium.

 McCann’s years with the Yankees coincided with a rare period in franchise history that did not involve multiple playoff games.
-From 2014-16, the Yankees participated in only one postseason game, the 2015 Wild Card game which they lost 3-0 to the Houston Astros.
+From 2014 to 16, the Yankees participated in only one postseason game, the 2015 Wild Card game, in which they lost 3-0 against the Houston Astros.

-The now 32-year old catcher was traded to those Astros in November of 2016.
+The now 32-year-old catcher was traded to the Astros in November of 2016.

 Finally a World Champion (2017 with the Astros)